kobaltz/swot/README.md

 ### Contributing to Swot

 Contributions welcome!
 Please see the [contribution guidelines](CONTRIBUTING.md) for details on how to add, update, or delete schools.
-Code contributions and ports to different languages welcome too.

-**Thanks** to the following people for their contributions:
-@blutack, @captn3m0, @chrishunt, @johndbritton, @johnotander, @pborreli, @rcurtis, @vikhyat,.

-**Special thanks** to @weppos for the [public_suffix](https://github.com/weppos/publicsuffix-ruby) gem :metal:
+**Thanks** to @lreilly for the original implementation and you can find more thanks for the original contributors on the original repo.

 ### Known Issues